crcarlo/gh-widget-bar/README.md

 # gh-widget-bar
-A widget bar for showing and linking to the a GitHub's user profile
+A widget bar for showing and linking to a GitHub user profile

 ## Usage
 Insert the following iside your HTML replacing `gh-username` with the username of the profile you want the widget to show.